Andreas Folkers

 A natural history of the present

-Awarded with a Fellowship by the IAS Princeton (2022-2023), and the 2023 JLU Price.
+Awarded with a Fellowship by the IAS Princeton (2022-2023), and the MWK Erfurt (2024-205) and the 2023 JLU Prize.
+Under contract with Zone Books, New York.
+Suhrkamp Verlag, Berlin.

 I’m currently working on my second book that analyses the rise, fall and afterlife of the cataclysmic ligature of modernity and fossil materialities like coal, oil, and gas.
 The book shows how modernity depends on something altogether unmodern that makes it tick, that creates and sustains its dynamic, but utterly undermines it.
 The concept of “fossil modernity” thus denominates a social constellation encompassing fossil fuelled high modernity as well as emerging forms of sociality having to deal with the ecological disturbances caused by the residues of this modernity.